sawyerclick/CMSvelte/README.md

 ### Adding and removing graphics

-Tiny-svelte's power is dynamic placement unrestrained by content.
+CMSvelte's power is dynamic placement unrestrained by content.
 After build, you can place the `<figure data-chart="CHART-ID">` elements anywhere in the CMS and they will load.

 To place graphics, edit `index.html` by adding or removing figures such as this: `<figure data-chart="CHART-ID"></figure>`.